- Opening times and closure dates

 Follow the motorway to junction 2, at which point turn off for the A4.
 Continue forward as far as Chiswick roundabout.
 Take the 4th exit here (signposted South Circular Road, Richmond) and follow the A205 southbound.
 From here follow the A205 southbound directions (above).

-The National Archives is located next to the Thames Path, part of the National Cycle Network.
+The National Archives is located next to the Thames Path, part of the National Cycle Network (Route 4).
 Bicycle sheds are provided, although bicycles are parked at your own risk.

 For more information on planning your journey by bicycle visit www.sustrans.org